chimera-kube/pod-toleration-policy/README.md

   * Two groups of users: `tenantA-users` and `tenantB-users`
   * Some nodes tainted with the taint `dedicated:tenantA`

-A policy instantiated with this configuration:
+And a policy instantiated with this configuration:

   * `TAINT_KEY` = `dedicated`
   * `TAINT_VALUE` = `tenantA`